Suffocation (album)

 Suffocation is the fifth studio album by American death metal band Suffocation.
 It was released in 2006 through Relapse Records.
 This is the first album to feature Derek Boyer as bassist.
 The song "Prelude to Repulsion" is a re-recording of the track of the same name on Breeding the Spawn.

-A music video for "Abomination Reborn" was produced.
+A music video for "Abomination Reborn" and "Bind Torture Kill" was produced.